-- (1) Do not reveal the assignment: You are not allowed to resort to a plea of "Please help me out, this is for a class...."
-You may not tell the person you are negotiating with that this is for a class project until the negotiation is completed.
-Then, you can decide whether to disclose this information. - (2) No purchase necessary: You do not have to buy anything to complete this assignment.
-You may choose to be the seller or enter a negotiation that does not involve financial terms or a purchase. - (3) Interest in negotiating: You must be willing (at some price, under some conditions) to acquire the item for which you are negotiating.
-Do not start a negotiation in which you would never want to come to agreement. - (4) New negotiation: You must conduct your negotiation during the course of this semester, not write about a prior negotiation. - (5) Boundaries: You cannot use negotiation tactics that may be considered unethical, illegal, or potentially harmful to yourself or others. - (6) Failure is an option: You do not need to succeed in the negotiation in order to write about it.
+- (e) Boundaries: You cannot use negotiation tactics that may be considered unethical, illegal, or potentially harmful to yourself or others. - (f) Failure is an option: You do not need to succeed in the negotiation in order to write about it.
 The purpose of this exercise is to facilitate your learning.
 Often, we learn as much or more from negotiations that fail as from those that succeed.
 However, if you do fail, please seek feedback from your counterpart on how you could have negotiated more effectively, and write about what you learned from the feedback.
 Also, if you don't succeed, I would encourage you to try again.

 Your paper should contain a description of exactly what happened and what the outcome of the negotiation was.
 Of course, exemplary papers will do more than simply recount the details of the negotiation.
 They will also discuss preparation and strategy, and will critically analyze what happened and why.
-You should try to include all of the relevant strategic elements of the negotiation (e.g., issues, interests, priorities, BATNAs, aspirations, outside parties, constraints, etc.) in your paper.
+You should try to include all of the relevant strategic elements of the negotiation in your paper.
 Your grade for this paper will be based on the following criteria:

-- 1) Depth of analysis: Have you correctly employed key concepts to assess the strategic landscape of the negotiation?
-How well have you applied your learning from the course to your analysis of this case? - 2) Introspection: Have you linked your experiences with your goals for the course and your strengths and weaknesses?
+- (a) Depth of analysis: Have you correctly employed key concepts to analyze the negotiation?
+How well have you applied your learning from the course to your analysis of this case? - (b) Introspection: Have you linked your experiences with your goals for the course and your strengths and weaknesses?
 What have you learned about your negotiating style and skills from this negotiation experience?
-What would you do differently in the future? - 3) Creativity: How unique was the context?
+What would you do differently in the future? - (c) Creativity: How unique was the context?
 How inventive was your strategy?
-How did you meet expected and unexpected challenges? - 4) Quality of the story: Have you included all the relevant details?
-Is it interesting?
-Is it well-written?
+How did you meet expected and unexpected challenges? - (d) Quality of the story: Have you included the relevant details?
+Is it interesting and well-written?

-The paper should be no more than 5 pages in length (double spaced, 12 point Times New Roman font, 1" margins) and is due on Wednesday, December 9th.
+The paper should be no more than 5 pages in length (double spaced, 12 point Times New Roman font, 1" margins).
+You are also welcome to discuss how this experience relates to the most important lessons that you learned in this course, and how you hope to improve moving forward.